 NATIONAL PUNCTUATION DAY

-A period, a comma, a semicolon, a question mark and an exclamation point are examples of some of the punctuation used in writing to separate sentences and their elements and to clarify meaning.
-National Punctuation Day commemorates these and all punctuation annually on September 24th.
+National Punctuation Day commemorates all punctuation on September 24th.
+A period, a comma, a semicolon, a question mark and an exclamation point are examples of some of the punctuation used in writing.
+They separate sentences and their elements to clarify meaning.
+Without them, meaning would be lost or up for interpretation.

-Across the country, National Punctuation Day events test skill, educate and even poke fun at some of those embarrassing errors.
+Across the country, punctuation events test skill, educate and even poke fun at some of those embarrassing errors.

-- The founder of The National Punctuation Day sends out a challenge every year.
+The founder of the observance sends out a challenge every year.
 Visit Jeff Rubin’s website to enter the contest.

-- FontFeed credits National Punctuation Day with the revival of the interrobang.
+- FontFeed credits the observance with the revival of the interrobang.

-- Auburn Elementary School of Auburn, MI celebrates National Punctuation Day annually.
+- Auburn Elementary School of Auburn, MI celebrates the observance annually.

-- CBS’s Live with Regis & Kelly mentioned National Punctuation Day on their morning television show on September 24, 2008.
+- CBS’s Live with Regis & Kelly mentioned the celebration on their morning television show on September 24, 2008.

-Make sure to use proper punctuation and use #NationalPunctuationDay to post on social media.
+Practice proper punctuation and properly post it using #NationalPunctuationDay on social media.

 Jeff Rubin founded National Punctuation Day in 2004 as a way to promote the correct usage of punctuation.